mitodl/odl-video-service/README.rst

 The Buckets should each have a CORS configuration that will allow for cross-origin requests, for example:

+You also must have a proper Elastic Transcoder pipeline configured to use the specified 3 bucket names.

 ...code-block: xml

     <?xml version="1.0" encoding="UTF-8"?>